-Home Care Packages replaced the previous Community Aged Care Packages (CACP) and EACH packages and are now offered from Level 1 to Level 4 with a Level 4 Package attracting the highest level of Government subsidy for people who have the highest needs.
+Home Care Packages are now offered from Level 1 to Level 4 with a Level 4 Package attracting the highest level of Government subsidy for people who have the highest needs.
 There are significant changes in the way these packages are structured compared with the previous system.

-The way Home Care Packages work is different to the Home and Community Care (HACC) Program.
+The way Home Care Packages work is different to the Commonwealth Home Support Program (CHSP).
 Further considerations for package holders include: